MarshallRawson/nt-petri-net/README.md

 ![](./docs/webcam/camera_reader.png)

-This is a plot of the frame rate vs time since initialization comming from the `camera_reader` transition.
+This is a plot of the frame rate vs time since initialization coming from the `camera_reader` transition.

 Select the `image_consumer` source.